ToshioCP/Gtk4-tutorial/src/sec5.src.md

 What we need to do is:

-- Generate GtkScrolledWindow and set it as a child of GtkApplicationWindow.
+- Generate GtkScrolledWindow and insert it to GtkApplicationWindow as a child.
-- Set GtkTextView as a child of GtkScrolledWindow.
+- insert GtkTextView to GtkScrolledWindow as a child.

 Modify `tfv1.c` and save it as `tfv2.c`.
 The difference between these two files is very little.